Corrected SFD: A More Accurate Galactic Dust Map with Minimal Extragalactic Contamination: SFD Component Separation

 \subsection{Computation}

-Altogether, the number of cross-correlations we calculate in this work is huge and is dominated by extracting the statistics for the LSS templates: $N_{template} \times N_{data\ vector} \times N_{bootstrapping} = 180\times 320\times 200 = 11.5$ million.
+Altogether, the number of cross-correlations we calculate in this work is huge and is dominated by extracting the statistics for the LSS templates: $N_{template} \times N_{data\ vector} \times N_{bootstrapping} = 181\times 320\times 200 = 11.6$ million.
 Such a demanding computation is made possible by a novel technique developed in \href{http://tomographer.org/}{\textit{Tomographer}} (Chiang et al., in prep).
 Briefly, utilizing the fact that one side of the cross-correlations is always fixed to the same set of reference galaxies, we pre-calculate the pairs between every reference object and every HEALPix pixel in the sky.
 We then store the binned pair counts as effective weights in giant look-up tables.
 After recasting the test data (e.g., SFD or LSS templates) into HEALPix arrays with the pre-defined format, each cross-correlation is then a simple vector multiplication with no actual spatial pair finding occurring at run-time.
 With this algorithm, we can achieve the best possible scaling for the computing time with $\mathcal{O}(1)$, i.e., constant.
-This is to be compared with the usual $\mathcal{O}(N^2)$ scaling in typical calculations of two-point statistics where the computing time scales very rapidly with $N$, the number of spatial resolution elements or objects involved.
-With this algorithm, we are able to finish the computation in this work with reasonable resources.
+This is to be compared with the usual $\mathcal{O}(N^2)$ scaling in typical calculations of two-point statistics where the computing time scales vary rapidly with $N$, the number of spatial resolution elements or objects involved.
+With this algorithm, we are able to finish the computation in this work with reasonable resources (about 200~GB storage and 0.1~million CPU hours, with a large fraction used for testing).